sahand1995/template_creator/README.md

 - [ ] Health endpoint returns 200
 - [ ] Template generation with valid data returns 200
 - [ ] Validation errors return 400 with proper error messages
-- [ ] Invalid JWT token returns 502
+- [ ] Authentication failures return 502
 - [ ] Missing required fields return 400
-- [ ] PDF and thumbnail files are generated
+- [ ] PDF or thumbnail file is generated based on generate_type
-- [ ] Files are uploaded to Django (if Django is running)
+- [ ] File is uploaded to Django (if Django is running)
-- [ ] Temporary files are cleaned up after request
+- [ ] Attachment ID is returned in response

 ## Integration with Django